fastify/fastify-auth/README.md

 ```
 _For more examples, please check `example-composited.js`_

 This plugin support `callback` and `Promise` returned by the functions.
-Note that an `async` function doesn't have to use the `done` parameter:
+Note that an `async` function does not have to use the `done` parameter:
 ```js
 fastify
   .decorate('asyncVerifyJWTandLevel', async function (request, reply) {